mesosphere/marathon/docs/docs/native-docker.md

     $ echo 'docker,mesos' > /etc/mesos-slave/containerizers
     ```

-2. Increase the executor timeout to account for the potential delay in pulling a docker image to the slave.
+2. Increase the executor timeout to account for the potential delay pulling a docker image to the agent node.

     ```bash
-    $ echo '5mins' > /etc/mesos-slave/executor_registration_timeout
+    $ echo '10mins' > /etc/mesos-slave/executor_registration_timeout
     ```

-3. Restart `mesos-slave` process to load the new configuration
+3. Restart the `mesos-slave` process to load the new configuration.

 #### Configure Marathon

 1. Increase the Marathon [command line option]({{ site.baseurl }}/docs/command-line-flags.html)
 `--task_launch_timeout` to at least the executor timeout, in milliseconds,
-you set on your slaves in the previous step.
+you set on your agent nodes in the previous step.

 ## Overview